shrutidoshi94/Google-Data-Analytics-Professional-Certificate/README.md

 What’s Inside This Repository?

 1. 📚 /Notes/
-Chapter-wise notes from the course.
-Neatly organized, occasionally color-coded, and often annotated with “What just happened?” side comments.
+Chapter-wise content from the course.
+Neatly organized, with visuals.

 2. 🕵️‍♀️ /Case_Studies/
 Real-world case studies where I flexed my newfound data muscles.
 Warning: Contains traces of enthusiasm and some overuse of charts.